Forest Agostinelli

 Email: foresta@cse.sc.edu

 I am an assistant professor at the University of South Carolina.
 My research goal is to use artificial intelligence to solve planning problems, explain generalized solutions to humans, and collaborate with humans to automate the discovery of new knowledge.
-The methods employed in my research group include deep learning, reinforcement learning, heuristic search, and answer set programming.
+The methods employed in my research group include deep learning, reinforcement learning, heuristic search, and formal logic.

-I completed my Ph.D. in computer science at the University of California, Irvine, my M.S. in computer science from the University of Michigan, and my B.S. in electrical and computer engineering from the Ohio State University.
+I earned my Ph.D. in computer science at the University of California, Irvine, my M.S. in computer science at the University of Michigan, and my B.S. in electrical and computer engineering at The Ohio State University.

 Prospective Ph.D. students can send an email to foresta@cse.sc.edu with all of the following documents:

-1) A one-page writeup on how your background fits in to one of the following papers and what future research directions excite you (1,2,3,4)
+1) A short writeup on how your background fits in to one of the following papers and what future research directions excite you (1,2,3,4)

 2) CV